melentye/andrey-melentyev.com/src/2017-09-12_my-ml-learning-path.md

 The next big thing for me was the _Neural Networks for Machine Learning_ by [Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/) which is also [available on Coursera](https://www.coursera.org/learn/neural-networks/).
 Tons of material squeezed into the 15 weeks of videos and assignments.
-A lot of fun, quite time consuming, and sometimes a little challenging.
+A lot of fun, quite time-consuming, and sometimes a little challenging.

-In case your calculus or probability theory are rusty, it could be worth refreshing them before taking taking Hinton's course, for example [MITx 6.041x](https://www.edx.org/course/introduction-probability-science-mitx-6-041x-2) works really well and has incredible structure, content and just the right balance between dry theory and intuition.
+In case your calculus or probability theory are rusty, it could be worth refreshing them before taking Hinton's course, for example, [MITx 6.041x](https://www.edx.org/course/introduction-probability-science-mitx-6-041x-2) works really well and has incredible structure, content and just the right balance between dry theory and intuition.

 It is absolutely brilliant that machine learning courses from the top universities and researchers like the ones mentioned